SamJColeman/RockPaperScissors/README.md

 https://github.com/lovells4/RPS

-## Things I would do to improve things
+## Things I would do to improve if I had more time

 Obviously, this is just a test of my coding skills, so I have hopefully given a brief idea of that.
 Given that this was just a test, there are a number of things that I didn't do that I normally would in a production system, such as: